ARCLeeds/it-conf-lightening-2021/README.md

-# 2021-12-14 Slides for IT conference lightening talk
+# 2021-12-14 Slides for IT conference lightning talk

 See the slides